Best Paralegal Schools in Rhode Island

 Employers value strong research skills, accuracy in document drafting, and the ability to manage multiple cases at once.

-If you're ready to begin a paralegal career in Rhode Island, your first move is to select the right school.
+If you’re to get started a paralegal career in Rhode Island, your first move is to select the right school.
 Roger Williams University offers the only ABA-approved program in the state, but CCRI provides a solid and affordable option.
 Online programs like Post University can work for students needing maximum flexibility.

 Here’s what to do next: